florencemezino/bookinner/READMEMS3.md

     - Quality of life
     - Life vision

 #### Experts
 * The `Experts` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
-* This page displays
+* This page displays interviews about successful people and their readings recommandations
-* Users can
+* Users can find also multiples articles on how to integrate more reading into their life and make it part of their persoal development.
+For example : 10 ways to make mre time for reading

 #### My InnerLab
-* The `...` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
+* The `InnerLab` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
 * Users can set their reading goals
 * Users can build a reading list paired with a time tracker with reminders
-* Users can have access to an history of their book reviews
 * Users can sell their books
 * Users can exchange their books
 * Users can give away their book in exchange of discounts
+* Users can have access to an history of their activities.
+A record is accessible if they bought a book, exchange a book or leave a review etc.

 * Users can learn more about the activity and the purpose of the website thanks to a small description.